Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

-which in view of Weyl's equidistribution criterion (see \cite[\S{}1, Theorem 2.1]{KN74}) is equivalent to $\Omega(n)\alpha$, $n\in\N$, being uniformly distributed ${}\bmod{1}$.
+which in view of Weyl's equidistribution criterion (see \cite[\S{}1, Theorem 2.1]{KN74}) is equivalent to the assertion that $\Omega(n)\alpha$, $n\in\N$, is uniformly distributed ${}\bmod{1}$.

+\cref{thm_dynamical_MVT_Omega} can also be used to derive some new results.
+But before we go into more details about the various number-theoretic applications of \cref{thm_dynamical_MVT_Omega}, let us make a few relevant remarks regrading its proof.

-\begin{Remark} The classical proofs of the above-mentioned number-theoretic corollaries of \cref{thm_dynamical_MVT_Omega} rely on sophisticated machinery from analytic number theory.
-By way of contrast, our proof of \cref{thm_dynamical_MVT_Omega} is elementary and hinges on new ideas and combinatorial tools which we develop in \cref{sec_distr_orbits_along_Omega}.
-Admittedly, a down-side of our ``soft'' approach is that we do not obtain any noteworthy asymptotic bounds.
-It is also worth mentioning that our techniques can be adapted to give a new elementary proof of the Prime Number Theorem, see \cite{Richter19draft}. \end{Remark}
+\begin{Remark} The classical proofs of the Pillai-Selberg Theorem and the \Erdos{}-Delange Theorem rely on sophisticated machinery from analytic number theory.
+By way of contrast, our proof of \cref{thm_dynamical_MVT_Omega} is elementary and hinges on new ideas and combinatorial tools developed in \cref{sec_distr_orbits_along_Omega}.
+Admittedly, a down-side of our ``soft'' approach is that we do not obtain any noteworthy asymptotic bounds. \end{Remark}

+\begin{Remark} Our proof of \cref{thm_dynamical_MVT_Omega} can be adapted to give a new elementary proof of the Prime Number Theorem.
+This is carried out in \cite{Richter21}, where it is shown that